USRSE/usrse25/pages/attend/travel.md

 The BE program is designed to expand the professional association by supporting attendees from a variety of backgrounds.
 The application for funded participants opens August 11 with a deadline of August 22.
 The BE program also has [opportunities for volunteers](https://us-rse.org/usrse25/participate/volunteer/).

-Visit Sustainable Horizon Institute's [BE@US-RSE25 page](https://shinstitute.org/building-engagement-us-rse-2025/) for details on the application, eligibility, and key dates.
+Visit Sustainable Horizons Institute's [BE@US-RSE25 page](https://shinstitute.org/building-engagement-us-rse-2025/) for details on the application, eligibility, and key dates.
 If you have any questions please contact: BE@shinstitute.org

 <img src = "../../assets/img/SustainableHorizons_LogoV2_transparent.png" style="width:400px;height:auto;">